khualsec/PharmaFulfill/README.md

 CREATE DATABASE pharmacy_database;
 USE pharmacy_database;

-Run the provided schema file (for example, pharmacy_schema.sql) to create all tables.
+Run the provided schema file (for example, Updated_MySql_Template.sql) to create all tables.
 Verify that your database includes the following tables:
 Patient
 Insurance